Wai Hon's Blog

 Don't forget to enable mouse support.

-Note that there is a conflict where any mouse move over Emacs will deactivate the Tmux prefix key (fixed now in Tmux 3.5!).
+Note that there was a conflict where any mouse movement over Emacs would deactivate the Tmux prefix key (this is fixed in Tmux 3.5!).
 See https://github.com/tmux/tmux/issues/4111.

 ;; init.el